graphql/graphiql/DEVELOPMENT.md

 ## CI caching

 GitHub Actions saves `.turbo/cache` between jobs and runs.
 Cache archives are grouped by runner OS, architecture, Node version file, and lockfile.
+Each job restores its previous results; dependent PR jobs also restore the current commit's build cache.
 Turbo checks each task's inputs before restoring its outputs; tasks with changed inputs run again.
 Jobs also build successfully when no cache is available.

 The release workflow saves caches on `main` that pull requests can reuse.
 Caches created by a pull request are available to later runs of that same pull request.
 GitHub controls this [cache access](https://docs.github.com/en/actions/reference/workflows-and-actions/dependency-caching#restrictions-for-accessing-a-cache).